janeshdev/I-don-t-know-fortran/README.md

 # fortran-useful-functions
 This repository will contain chunks of fortran code that will be useful while writing codes.

+Here are some useful functions / pieces of code that you would find helpful while using these commands on your projects.
+Please report any issues / comments on `issues` section of this repository.

 ## Functions
 [Check if file exists]()